bndr/node-read/README.md

 ##TODO

- * Tests.
-(Zero test coverage at this moment)
+ * Examples, Docs
  * Get Comments with articles
+ * Get the Author of the article
+ * Better removal of unnecessary nodes
- * Better scoring of content based on siblings
+ * Better scoring of content:
+    - Based on siblings
+    - Based on content length, common words
+    - Link density, Image density, other common elements density